tmonfre/git-lecture-collab/README.md

 9. Open a Pull Request to the master branch.

+- You may have merge conflicts.
+If so, stop and let me know.
+We can demo the merge conflict in front of the class and show how to fix it.

-10. Get someone to review and approve it.
+10. Once there are no conflicts with master, get someone in the class to review and approve the PR.

 11. Merge to master.